tonyheadford/bstard/README.md

   #=> :new
 ```

-Helper methods are automatically generated for each state consisting of the state name appended with a question mark.
-This method returns true is the current state matches the queried state or false otherwise.
+Helper methods are automatically generated for each state consisting of the state name suffixed with a question mark.
+This method returns `true` if the current state matches the queried state or `false` otherwise.

 ``` ruby
   machine.new?